In which the Doctor falls victim to dramatic irony

 “Think?” the girl demanded, incredulous.
 “I don’t think.
 I was brought up a proper lady.
 I-I wasn't meant to understand things.
 I'm just meant to look pretty, and then someone nice will marry me.
 Possibly a baron.”

 “Well, there are no barons here,” he informed her.
 “Just three very confused people.”
+And he received a small, slightly tremulous smile from the girl for his trouble, which was good.

 You’d think he was going senile.